Global equities surge on factory data, stimulus hopes

 On Wall Street, the S&P 500 also touched a new high as it charged past the 4,000 mark after the Institute for Supply Management said its index of U.S. factory activity soared to its highest level in more than 37 years in March.

+The DAX is up a little more than 10% year to date, while the S&P 500 has gained 7% since the start of 2021.
+The Nasdaq remained about 5% below its peak in February, still smarting after a recent surge in bond yields hurt technology stocks.

-Microsoft and Google-parent Alphabet jumped more than 2% rebounded after lagging in recent weeks behind so-called value stocks that are expected to outperform as the economy recovers from the coronavirus pandemic.
+Microsoft and Google parent Alphabet rose more than 2% as big tech rebounded after lagging in recent weeks behind so-called value stocks that are expected to outperform as the economy recovers from the coronavirus pandemic.

 There are multiple tailwinds - stimulus, expectations of record earnings, vaccines - driving stocks higher, said King Lip, chief investment strategist at Baker Avenue Asset Management in San Francisco.